-Debt overhang and lack of lender's commitment \ Keiichiro Kobayashi, Tomoyuki Nakajima, Shuhei Takahashi This version: August 16, 2021 Abstract The debt overhang of sovereigns or firms is modeled in the recent literature as a constrained efficient outcome of dynamic debt contracts under the lack of the borrower's commitment, where debt relief is not Pareto improving.
-The early literature observes another type of debt overhang where the borrower is discouraged from expending effort, anticipating that the lender will take all output ex post.
-We show that this inefficiency is due to the lack of the lender's commitment and that debt relief is Pareto improving.
+General Incorporated Foundation Phone: +81-3-6213-0550 https://cigs.canon/ Debt overhang and lack of lender's commitment Keiichiro Kobayashi[†], Tomoyuki Nakajima[‡], Shuhei Takahashi[§] July 4, 2022 Abstract The debt overhang of sovereigns or firms is modeled in the recent literature as a constrained efficient outcome of dynamic debt contracts under the lack of the borrower's commitment, where debt relief is not Pareto improving.
+The early literature observes another type of debt overhang where the borrower is discouraged from expending effort, anticipating the lender to take all output ex post.
+We show that this inefficiency is due to the lack of the lender's commitment and debt relief is Pareto improving.
 Nevertheless, debt overhang may persist, as frictional bargaining over debt relief can take a long time.
 Key words: Backloading, debt Laffer curve, two-sided lack of commitment.